onqtam/headjack/docs/why/FAQ.md

 Communism ignored human nature - this embraces it.
 This is infinitely more sophisticated than communism and is thus nothing like it - it is as far from laizees-fare capitalism as it is from communism - this is its own thing - something entirely novel.

+## Why so dense?

+Because sparseness and vagueness is a disrespect to the finitude of life and attention of others And this material is comprehensible by a tiny fraction of people anyway

 ## This can't possibly work!
 How will X work?